 She’d been fostering animals with emotional issues for Blue Sky Rescue for the past two years, ever since her husband’s sudden death had left her bereft and alone.
 Reaching out to pets in need had given her great comfort.
 Their unconditional love filled the gaping hole in her soul that Adam’s passing had created.

-Jenny turned her attention back to Princess and smiled with relief as the dog gingerly licked the bite-sized treat.
+Jenny turned her attention back to Princess and smiled with relief as the dog tentatively licked the bite-sized treat.
 Princess, wholly unaware of her new name, suddenly swallowed it whole and looked up, her dark liquid eyes watching Jenny with a sorrowful look.

 Her phone began to ring again.